percona/pmm-doc/docs/dashboards/dashboard-trends.md

 host.
 It also includes the essential statistics of MySQL, such as MySQL questions and InnoDB row reads and row changes.

+!!! note

-**NOTE**: The MySQL statistics section is empty for hosts other than MySQL.
+    The MySQL statistics section is empty for hosts other than MySQL.

 ## CPU Usage